X-CASH Price Hits $0.0000 on Top Exchanges (XCASH)

 - Qwertycoin (QWC) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

 hashing algorithm.
 X-CASH’s total supply is 62,820,378,619 coins.
+X-CASH’s official website is x-cash.org.
 X-CASH’s official Twitter account is @XCashCrypto and its Facebook page is accessible here.
 The Reddit community for X-CASH is /r/xcash and the currency’s Github account can be viewed here.
-The official website for X-CASH is x-cash.org.

 According to CryptoCompare, “X-CASH is a cryptocurrency made for global payments between banks, users and merchants.
 Thanks to an innovative sidechains solutions, institutions and corporations will be able to create their own blockchain network and share confidential information using Zero-Knowledge Proof technology. “